 Imagine half the population of Australia on the brink of starvation - this crisis requires a massive response.

-A further 10 million people are running short of food.
-Catastrophic drought has ruined crops and killed livestock by the millions, and families need food and safe water now.
+Catastrophic drought has ruined crops and killed most of the life-sustaining livestock; cows, goats and sheep.
+Families need food and safe water now.

 Red Cross and Red Crescent is distributing food to people who are starving.